solidify-project/engine/_help/src/Pages/folders-structure/pages.md

 ### Pages

-Inside `Pages` folder there will be all page files.
+Inside `Pages` folder will be all page files.
 Each page file is a markdown markup file with some mandatory metadata at the start of the file.

-Page file look like this:
+Page file looks like this:

 ```markdown
 url:                index.html